mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 VoiceOver on iOS Safari doesn't support the `aria-owns` attribute very well.
 You can work around the issue with the `disablePortal` prop.

+### TypeScript

+To fully take advantage of type inference, you need to set the `multiple` prop to `undefined`, `false` or `true`.
+See [this discussion](https://github.com/mui-org/material-ui/pull/18854#discussion_r364215153) for me details.
+TypeScript might solve this bug in the future.

 ## Accessibility

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-practices/#combobox)